 New York University is home to a thriving interdisciplinary community of researchers using computational and theoretical approaches in neuroscience.
+We are interested in exceptional PhD candidates with strong quantitative training (e.g., physics, mathematics, engineering) coupled with a clear interest in brain sciences.
 A full listing of neuroscience-related graduate programs is available at http://neuroscience.nyu.edu, and a listing of computationally-oriented faculty, sorted by their primary departmental affiliation, is given below.
 Doctoral programs are flexible, allowing students to pursue research across departmental boundaries.
 Nevertheless, admissions are handled separately by each department, and students interested in pursuing graduate studies should submit an application to the program that best fits their goals and interests.

 * André A. Fenton - Molecular, neural, behavioral, and computational aspects of memory.

-* Paul W. Glimcher - Human and animal decision-making.
+* Paul W. Glimcher - Decision-making in humans and animals.

-* Tony Movshon (also in Psychology) - Vision and visual development.
+* Tony Movshon - Vision and visual development.

 * Bijan Pesaran - Neuronal dynamics and decision making.